vignon/cpass-xml-converter/readme.md

 - Simple web interface with two input methods:
   - Upload a CSV file
   - Enter name,IP pairs directly in a text box
+- Customizable RADIUS and TACACS secrets (can be left blank)
 - Automatic conversion to the required XML format
 - Sample CSV file available for download
 - Error handling for invalid inputs